Cleaning Equipment and Clinical Spaces

 Cleaning of Equipment

+IPAC is one of many factors to consider when purchasing new equipment.
+Checkout the AOM's Equipment Purchasing Guide.
 The following resources have been developed or are in development to support midwives to clean and disinfect their medical equipment and devices.
 These resources focus on the cleaning and disinfection of reusable equipment; information on sterilization is available under Instrument Reprocessing.

 - Products for Cleaning Midwifery Equipment – Considerations and guidance for commonly-used disinfectants.